Commercial

 Other Regulations

-For more, visit the shark page or 68B-44.
+For more, visit the shark page or 68B-44

 For federal information, visit HMS (NOAA).

-Must remain in whole condition in state waters.
+Must remain in whole condition.

 Purchase and sale of sharks landed after the closure date is prohibited.

-Gear and license requirements apply.
+License requirements apply.

 Hook and line only in state waters.